 Isla Mujeres From the AirportThe cheapest way to get from the airport to Isla Mujeres depends on how many people you have.
 If you have more than a few, then book a private van.
 Because it's more expensive to get to the hotel zone, there's no question that Puerto Juarez is the best place to get the ferry if you're coming from the airport.

-Private Shuttle ($35 up to 3 people, $39 4-7 people)You're really not going to get a shared shuttle (not currently available anyway with COVID concerns) to Puerto Juarez like you would to the Hotel Zone.
-A private van costs $35.
+Private Shuttle ($29 up to 8 people)You're really not going to get a shared shuttle (not currently available anyway with COVID concerns) to Puerto Juarez like you would to the Hotel Zone.
+A private van costs $29 OW or $50 RT.
 BOOK AHEAD and order a some cold drinks for the ride.
 Read a little more about CUN airport shuttles here: Cheapest Transportation from Cancún Airport.

 ADO Bus then Taxi ($10)Also conveniently waiting outside the airport terminal, is the ADO bus.
 A nice coach that will take you to the ADO bus terminal downtown for around $5 USD per person.
 From there, you can get a taxi for around 100 MXN ($5) to Gran Puerto / Puerto Juárez.